krishnarjun009/InectioLite/README.md

    ```

 # Commands
 Commands are useful to update game data or Make Server Api's calls from command to service.
-I recommended use commands for updattion or api calls.
+I recommended use commands for data updation or api calls.
 You have to override the execute method.
 Command Parameters should match with signal parameters.
 Otherwise it will an exception says, "method arguments are Invalid".

    - Syntax:
    ``` C#